washingtonpost/crosswalker/README.md

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

-In the project directory, you can run:
+In the project directory, install dependencies with `npm install`, then you can run:

 ### `npm start`